cobaltgit/Quark-Docs/docs/support/faq.md

 ## *How can I use L2 and R2 buttons?*

-Enable *Menu+L/R* in the Settings menu within MainUI.
+Enable *Menu + L/R -> L2/R2* in the Settings menu within MainUI.

 MENU + L and MENU + R combos will respectively be mapped to L2 and R2 buttons.

+## *My MP3s are playing slower/faster than they should*

+Quark's built in MP3 player uses **44100Hz** as the sample rate.
+You'll need to make sure that the MP3s you are playing are of this sample rate - higher or lower sample rates (i.e. 48000Hz or 22050Hz) will cause your audio to be played slower or faster with pitch changes.

 ## *What systems are supported?*